seanh/seanh.github.io/_posts/2021-08-22-backup-fastmail-and-gmail-with-isync.md

 See [`man mbsync`](https://isync.sourceforge.io/mbsync.html) for the details and for an explanation of the "account", "store" and "channel" concepts that you'll see in the `.mbsyncrc` file below.

-In this post we're going to be using isync to make a **read-only backup** of your IMAP account: changes will be synced from your Fastmail and Gmail accounts to your local filesystem but not the other way round, so there's no chance of isync accidentally deleting mail from your Fastmail or Gmail account if something goes wrong with the local copy.
+In this post we're going to be using isync to make a **read-only backup** of your IMAP accounts: changes will be synced from your Fastmail and Gmail accounts to your local filesystem but not the other way round, so there's no chance of isync accidentally deleting mail from your Fastmail or Gmail account if something goes wrong with the local copy.